EU and U.S. not coordinating on China solar dispute

 The European Commission agreed earlier this month to impose punitive import duties on solar panels from China.
 However, the formal declaration of duties only comes if it is published in the EU's Official Journal on June 6.

-Shares of JA Solar Holdings Co Ltd were up 4 percent in afternoon trade, while LDK Solar Co Ltd rose 10.9 percent.
-China Sunergy Co Ltd eased off earlier highs to trade up 0.8 percent, while Trina Solar Ltd was up 9.6 percent and U.S.-based First Solar Inc gained 1.2 2 percent.
+Shares of JA Solar Holdings Co Ltd (JASO.O) were up 4 percent in afternoon trade, while LDK Solar Co Ltd LDK.N rose 10.9 percent.
+China Sunergy Co Ltd CSUN.O eased off earlier highs to trade up 0.8 percent, while Trina Solar Ltd (TSL.N) was up 9.6 percent and U.S.-based First Solar Inc (FSLR.O) gained 1.2 2 percent.

 Europe's argument with China over solar panels is but one of 18 ongoing trade investigations with Beijing.